AdamaStark-N7/stark_lockbox/README.md

 ## Overextended
 I would like to thank the amazing developers at Overextended for creating stellar resources in both Ox Inventory and Ox Lib.

+## Community Ox
+I would like to thank the team at Community Ox for continuing on with Overextended's legacy by maintaining their resources for future use with Five M development.

 # Description
 Stark Lockbox is a resource that allows both LEO & EMS to utilize a locking storage in their vehicles that only they can acccess, keeping vital law enforcement or medical equipment safe from others while enhancing QOL and gameplay experience.